MustafaIsmaill/gps_road_estimation/README.md

 # GPS Road Estimation:

 gps_road_estimation is a **ROS** package written in **Python** that matches vehicle/robot position to open street maps' roads.
-The package can work in two modes, the first mode works directly with NavSatFix messages and the second mode works directly with Odometry messages.
+The package can work with two different types of inputs, NavSatFix and Odometry messages.

 ## 1. Working with NavSatFix messages